-The Grey-headed Flying-fox (Pteropus poliocephalus), the Little Bent-wing Bat (Miniopterus australis) and the Large Bent-wing Bat (Miniopterus orianae oceanensis) are listed in the TBDC as dual credit species meaning that that they require offsets through ecosystem credit species for impacts to foraging habitat and through species credits where breeding habitat is impacted.
-For the purposes of this assessment all three of these species are considered to be ecosystem credit entities only as:
+The Grey-headed Flying-fox (Pteropus poliocephalus), White-bellied Sea-eagle, Little Bent-wing Bat (Miniopterus australis) and Large Bent-wing Bat (Miniopterus orianae oceanensis) are listed in the TBDC as dual credit species meaning that that they require offsets through ecosystem credit species for impacts to foraging habitat and through species credits where breeding habitat is impacted.
+For the purposes of this assessment all four of these species are considered to be ecosystem credit entities only as:

 - There are no Grey-headed Flying-fox roost camps present within the proposal site.
 Occupied roost camps with breeding individuals are conspicuous features and would have been readily detected if present. - Ultrasonic recordings of bat calls taken during targeted surveys completed in November 2019 and February 2020 identified 58 definite calls of the Little Bent-wing Bat and nine 'probable' calls of the Large Bent-wing Bat.
 There is potential roosting habitat for these species within a large culvert that runs under the train line located in the south- western edge of the site.
-This culvert was inspected for roosting bats in November 2019 and November 2021 and although several Southern Myotis were recorded within the structure Large Bentwing Bat or Little Bent-wing Bats were not observed utilising the culvert.
+This culvert was inspected for roosting bats in November 2019 and November 2021 and although several Southern Myotis were recorded within the structure Large Bent-wing Bat or Little Bent-wing Bats were not observed utilising the culvert.
 Little Bent-wing and Large Bent wing bats are known to breed in a small number of large limestone maternity caves of which there are none within 5 km of the proposal site.
-As such breeding habitat for these species would not be impacted and neither require offsetting through species credits.
+As such breeding habitat for these species would not be impacted and neither require offsetting through species credits. - There is no breeding habitat (large stick nests) that would be suitable for White-bellied Sea-eagle within the proposal site.
+A stick nest present on site was assessed as being too small for threatened raptors, and more likely a nest of a raven.